Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 This is probably the most common method of locating elements and is the catch-all default when no recognised locator type is used.
 With this strategy, the first element with the id attribute value matching the location will be used.
-If no element has a matching id attribute, then the first element with an name attribute matching the location will be used.
+If no element has a matching id attribute, then the first element with a name attribute matching the location will be used.

 For instance, your page source could have id and name attributes as follows:

 .. code-block:: html
   :linenos:

   <html>
    <body>